-Why does the Torah see fit to repeat "Sh'teim-Esrei al Shemosam" (which is seemingly superfluous)?
+Why does the Torah see fit to repeat "Sh'teim-Esrei al Shemosam"?

 Oznayim la'Torah: Refer to 28:16:5:1.
-1 The Torah therefore clarifies that the names of the twelve tribes must appear on the twelve stones (one tribe per stone), 2 rather than the Avos apprearing on the first stone, and the tribes on the other eleven.
+1 The Torah therefore clarifies that the names of the twelve tribes must appear on the twelve stones (one tribe per stone), 2 rather than the Avos appearing on the first stone, and the tribes on the other eleven.
 3

 What does the Torah mean when it adds "Ish al Sh'mo Tih'yenah?

 Seforno: Refer to 28:21:1:1.
 And it is forbidden to exchange either the stone or the Kavanah when engraving the names on them.

 Rashi writes that they were in the order that they were born - Odem for Reuven